Pamela Dennison takes up CILT role

 Pin It

-Home » General News, News, UK News » Pamela Dennison takes up CILT role
+Home » General News, UK News » Pamela Dennison takes up CILT role

 County Antrim businesswoman, Pamela Dennison, has taken on the role of National Regional Officer for the Chartered Institute of Logistics and Transport (CILT) in Northern Ireland.
 Although the remit for this new role is broad, Pamela will primarily be responsible for raising the profile oflogistics and transport within Northern Ireland and for CILT membership in the region.